blnkfinance/blnk/docs/metadata-webhooks.md

 # Metadata update webhooks

-Public `POST /:entity-id/metadata` enqueues one webhook after the metadata merge commits.
+Public `POST /:entity-id/metadata` enqueues one webhook after the metadata merge commits. `PUT /identities/:id` enqueues `identity.metadata.updated` when the body includes `meta_data` (that write replaces metadata; it does not merge).
 Internal writers (`updateEntityMetadata`, reconciliation, queue recovery) do not emit these events.

 ## Events